a5221985/tutorials/Java/java_multithreading_concurrency_and_performance_optimization.md

 					}
 				}
 			}

+		1. Between 4 (physical cores) - 8 (virtual cores), it is lowest for around 6 threads
+			1. Reasons?
+				1. Pairs of virtual cores share some resources among themselves
+				2. Computer running the benchmark is not fully dedicated to our application
+					1. Some CPU resources consumed by other OS processes and other background applications
+			2. If number of threads is increased steadily, no benefit
+		2. If we keep the number of threads fixed at 6 and compare for different resolutions
+			1.

 ### Optimizing for Throughput Part 1 ###
 ### Optimizing for Throughput Part 2 - HTTP Server + JMeter ###